 The Sunseeker’s Guide to Great Skin, for Bon Appétit

-In addition to writing, she regularly collaborates with luxury brands on projects across content, curation and creative.
+In addition to writing, she collaborates with brands, retailers, and institutions on projects across content, curation, and creative.
 Check out her services:

 CONTENT: Your voice has value.
 More and more, brands are joining the conversation and providing a product and a service.
 That’s where words come in.
 Every touch point—your Web site, newsletters, social channels, and editorial platform—offers a unique opportunity to connect with your customer.
 How do you talk to them?
 Building a community starts with content.